spectrocloud/librarium/docs/docs-content/user-management/authentication/switch-tenant.md

 5. Click on the **drop-down Menu** at the top of the page.

-6. Verify the expected tenant name is displayed at the bottom of option list for the log out option.
+6. Verify the expected tenant name is displayed at the bottom of option list.